dpnm-ni/demu/README.md

 ## Known Issues

 - **Maximum number of queuing packet**: It is possible to queue up to 4M packets in the buffer.
 If you want to emulate a large BDP network such as 10GbE with 100ms of latency and transfer short packets over the network, you should enable the macro `SHORT_PACKET` and build the DEMU again.
 It is only for testing short packet (less than 1000B), so you don't enable this macro for normal emulation situations.
-- **Fixed port ID**: DEMU assumes a machine has two network interfaces (i.e., ports).
-Packets incomming from the port ID 0 are forwarded to the port ID 1, and vice versa.
-This pairing is fixed.
-- **Asymmetric delay setting**: DEMU only support one-way delay emulation.